Pennsylvania

 Uniformed Service members and their eligible family members can use the FWAB to register to vote and vote, all at the same time.
 It can be used to vote in all federal, state, and local offices, including ballot measures.
 If the voter is using the FWAB to register to vote, it must be received by 15 days before Election Day.

 Overseas citizens who have already requested an absentee ballot may use the FWAB to vote in all elections for federal, state, and local offices, including ballot measures.
-If may not, they can only use the FWAB to vote in elections for federal office.
+If they have not requested a state absentee ballot, they can only use the FWAB to vote in elections for federal office.

 More information is available at the Pennsylvania specific page (FVAP.gov).